implenton/formbus/README.md

 ## Changelog

-All notable changes to FormBus are documented in `CHANGELOG.md`.
+All notable changes to FormBus are documented in [CHANGELOG.md](https://github.com/implenton/formbus/blob/main/CHANGELOG.md).

+## Contributing

+If you are using FormBus and found a bug, then you are likely the most capable of fixing it.
+You can contribute back the fix by submitting a pull request together with the steps to reproduce it.

+Another way to help is by improving the readme.